radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ![Login with Open ID Connect](Media/login-corp-sso.jpg)

-The administrator must click the "Login with Corporate SSO" option to login with an OpenID Connect token.
+The administrator must click the "Log in with Corporate SSO" option to login with an OpenID Connect token.

 The high-level flow is shown below.